oliverstickel/oliverstickel.github.io/index.md

 *German Academic Exchange Service (DAAD), about 225.000€.*

 `2016-2018`
-**ZEIT.RAUM Siegen** was a project between a regional museum, three university chairs and [Fab Lab Siegen](https://fablab-siegen.de/projekte/zeitraum-siegen/) to [develop](https://github.com/FabLabSiegen/zeitraum) a 3D-printed, interactive city model and a [regional Wiki](https://wiki.zeitraum-siegen.de/) for a museum installation.
+**ZEIT.RAUM Siegen** was a project between a museum, three academic chairs and [Fab Lab Siegen](https://fablab-siegen.de/projekte/zeitraum-siegen/) to [develop](https://github.com/FabLabSiegen/zeitraum) a 3D-printed, interactive city model and a [regional Wiki](https://wiki.zeitraum-siegen.de/) for a museum installation.
 I coordinated the ideation phase, wrote most of the proposals and was part of the negotiation team.
 In the project, I built the first prototypes for model and wiki and recruited the project staff.
 *Regional societies, University of Siegen, other sources, about 190.000€ ([funding brochure](files/zeitraum-siegen-broschuere.pdf)).*

 `2015-2016`